alem-platform/foundation/http-curl/README.md

 * Communicating with servers using the HTTP protocol
 * Sending GET requests
 * Sending POST requests with additional data
+* Sending requests with any HTTP method
 * Handling redirections
 * Allowing users to customize headers
 * Handling errors
+* Using a configurable timeout
 * Reading options from a plain text configuration file

 When implementing the project, consider handling options similarly to how curl does.
 You can find more information about options [here](https://everything.curl.dev/cmdline/options/index.html).